Salsapuna: Plot

 The story begins when Aliya returns to Kethaliya's home.
 Prabath, Yamuna, Revathi Kethaliya and Nilhan live there.
 Yamuna and Prabath find difficulties in earning their living for, while Revathi finds proposals for her, the proposal never succeeded.
 Nilhan works as a journalist near the Narmada.
 Suren unwillingly married Judy tries his best to win the heart of Narmada, but fails in the face of utmost difficulty.
 The families face many problems while their mother, Kethaliya, and Aliya become helpless in every situation.

 A few years later, Narmada marries Suren, but Suren's political background and Narmada's media background complicate their relationship.
-Aliya starts an affair with Rihanna, but their families are enemies.
-Aliya and Rihanna elope, hoping to have a better family life on their own, but meet with an accident.
+Aliya starts an affair with Vihanga but their families are enemies.
+Aliya and Vihanga elope, hoping to have a better family life on their own, but meet with an accident.